 - Have you been convicted of a felony?

 - If yes, have you completed the pre-application process through the ARRT and been found eligible to take the exam?
-Questions of eligibility can be reviewed in advance by calling the ARRT (651) 687-0048 or visiting their Web site at www.arrt.org
+Questions of eligibility can be reviewed in advance by calling the ARRT (651) 687-0048 or visiting the ARRT website.

 - Have you had or do you now have any disease or condition that interferes with your ability to perform the essential functions of your profession, including any disease or condition generally regarded as chronic by the medical community i.e. (1) mental or emotional disease or condition; (2) alcohol or other substance abuse; (3) physical disease or condition, that presently interferes with your ability to practice your profession?
 If yes, attach a detailed statement, including an explanation whether or not you are currently under treatment.